 For its sheer flexibility and solid rates, T-Mobile stands atop the pack, while Ting is a close second, thanks to its rock-bottom prices and spectacular customer service.
 If you need stability in your coverage, you can turn to H2O Wireless, which connects to AT&T's strong network.
 Of course, should you find yourself unsure about whether prepaid is right for you, read up on some of the articles on prepaid cell phones we've compiled or simply dig into our reviews.

 Prepaid cell phone providers used to offer simple, pay-per-minute and pay-per-text services to customers, and many still do.
-But with customer antipathy toward contracts on the rise, many prepaid services are broadening their plan selections to attract new customers.
+But with antipathy toward contracts on the rise, many services are broadening their plan selections to attract new customers.
 Keep the following service features in mind as you read our reviews, and you'll find the best provider for you in no time:

 Help & Support

 A good prepaid plan may help your wallet, but if you ever have trouble with the service or your phone, you want to be able to turn to a great customer service team.
 Look for providers with a wide variety of contact options, as well as FAQs pages to help you avoid waiting on hold.

 Cell phones may be a necessity these days, but expensive contract plans certainly aren't.
 Look for a provider with the phone you want and the coverage you need, then use your budget to narrow down the number of minutes, texts and the data allocation you'll have on hand every month.
 Don't worry if you don't like your choice – we’re talking about prepaid service, after all.
 As long as it's compatible with your phone, you can switch to a new provider whenever you like.